 A mapping scenario for one company may not be feasible for another.
-That said, and keeping sustainability and due diligence in mind, the recommendation is to focus mapping efforts on certain key products or supply chains that potentially pose higher risks.
+Keeping sustainability and due diligence in mind, we recommend focusing mapping efforts on certain key products or supply chains that potentially pose higher risks.

 Some scenarios that could help in setting targets: